OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/catalog1.0.md

 ![catalog](assets/catalog.png)

 Use the search mask in case you should not find the appropriate course in the catalog.
-It may be that the course author has not yet listed that course in the OpenOlat catalog.
+Perhaps the course author has not yet listed that course in the OpenOlat catalog.

 Teachers can only enter courses and learning resources in the catalog that are also available to learners.
 The visibility in the catalog depends on the publication status and access settings of the learning resource:

-Users role | Access settings|Publication status
+Users role | Access settings | Publication status
 ---|---|---
 Owner of learning resource| Private, Bookable, Open| Always visible
 Coach of learning resource| Private, Bookable, Open|  "Access for coach", "Published" oder "Finished"
-Participant of learning resource| Private, Bookable, Open| "Published" or "Finished"
+Participant of learning resource| Private, Bookable, Open | "Published" or "Finished"
-All OpenOlat users| Bookable, Open| "Published" or "Finished"
+All OpenOlat users| Bookable, Open | "Published" or "Finished"
-Guests| Open & Access without login enabled| "Published" or "Finished"
+Guests| Open & Access without login enabled | "Published" or "Finished"

 ## Offers in catalog 1.0